wandersoncferreira/code-review/README.md

 ### Setup

-If you have trouble with the authinfo process below there are this nice [Tweet](https://twitter.com/iLemming/status/1463599279457673220) from @agzam explaining a bit the setup!
+If you have trouble with the authinfo process below there is this nice [Tweet](https://twitter.com/iLemming/status/1463599279457673220) from @agzam explaining a bit the setup!